 In the context of this key issue, a VNF (respectively VNFC) running using OS container technology is called a ‘containerized VNF’ (resp. ‘containerized VNFC’), as per ETSI GR NFV-IFA 029 [6] clause 5.3.1.

 This key issue aims at investigating on potential definition(s) of EC for containerized VNF/VNFCs.

-4.2.2 Potential solutions
+4.2.2 Conclusion

-4.2.2.i Potential solution #<i>: <Potential Solution i Title>

-4.2.2.i.1 Introduction

-Editor's Note: This clause describes briefly the potential solution at a high-level.

-4.2.2.i.2 Description

-Editor's Note: This clause further details the potential solution and any assumptions made.
+There is no potential solution to key issue #2 in this version of the document.